Love is great. Waste is not.

 - Edward Carriere, Winnipeg, MB

 - The Floral Fixx, Winnipeg, MB

 Even better than giving fair trade flowers (which are likely flown in or grown using copious amounts of electricity and water), try giving a houseplant.
 Repot a shoot from one of your own or find a locally grown one at a retailer near you.

+If you’re planning to buy candy, think local and sustainable.
 Did you know palm oil can also be found in candy?
 For more information about how to make a Happy Valentine’s Day for an orangutan by avoiding palm oil, click here.

 Date nights (aka experiential gifts) are great memory makers!
 One example includes a movie night: